eclipse-tractusx/bpdm/docs/api/README.md

 #### Address Type

 The data in the output stage does not directly say which business partner type has been determined.
-Instead, you will find the determined address type which is slightly accurate than the business partner type.
+Instead, you will find the determined address type which is slightly more accurate than the business partner type.
 If you want to categorize your business partner data into legal entity, site and address you can refer to this explanation:

 | Address Type                | Golden Record Type |